 Dr. O'Connor provides school neuropsychological assessments to determine whether a young person meets the criteria for a post traumatic stress disorder, and if so the level of its severity.
 The assessment also leads to evidence based interventions to help address the young person's traumatic stress symptoms at school, at home and the community.

-Complex Trauma is associated with interpersonal relationships that involve betrayal by trusted others, and that is ongoing and chronic in nature.
+Complex Trauma is typically associated with interpersonal relationships that involve betrayal by trusted others, and that is ongoing and chronic in nature.
 Adverse Childhood Experiences interconnect with Complex Trauma and include abuse, neglect, maltreatment and mental health problems in a parent.
 Alcoholism, or other substance use disorders, are mental health concerns in a parent that are associated with ACEs and are considered examples of complex trauma.
-Complex traumas also include attachment breaches, bullying by a peer or sibling, or exposure to domestic or intimate partner violence, neglect or abandonment by primary caregivers and others in positions of trust, and/or traumatic losses in those relationships.
+Complex trauma also includes attachment breaches, bullying by a peer or sibling, or exposure to domestic or intimate partner violence, neglect or abandonment by primary caregivers and others in positions of trust, and/or traumatic losses in those relationships.
 Adverse childhood experiences, which can also result in symptoms of complex trauma also include community violence, or the military abuses that rage across war-torn parts of our world.
-These are examples of ACEs that can contribute to Complex Trauma in young people
+These are examples of ACEs that are associated with Complex Trauma in young people

 As many as 50% of children will experience some form of trauma before their 18th birthday.